 The following themes are common touchpoints in discussions about what a security team needs and how it will grow to accomplish its goals.

-Security teams in early or late phases still require leadership decision making about budget and headcount.
+Security teams in either phase still require leadership decision making about budget and headcount.
 A security team wants to have healthy influence over this decision-making process to represent their needs.

 Regular Growth: Tracking the business

 A simple rule of thumb is that an increase in risks should result in some increase in risk mitigations.
-A growing organization will inherently face greater risks, and therefore, should steadily increase investments in mitigations.
+A growing organization will inherently face greater risks, and therefore, should steadily increase investments in mitigations proportionate to that growth.

 Security teams often track a set of indicators related to a companies growth.
 These indicators are selected to tell a story about what risks an organization expects.
 Take the following risk, for example: